-Form CT-8, Claim for Credit or Refund of Corporation Franchise Tax Paid, is used to request a refund other than from an overpayment.
+Form CT-8, Claim for Credit or Refund of Corporation Tax Paid, or an amended return, may be used to request a refund other than from an overpayment.
 To speed up processing of the claim, mail it separately from your annual return.
-A claim for refund based on a net operating loss (NOL)

-carryback must be filed within three years of the extended due date of the return for the loss year or within 27 months from the date of the federal credit or refund.
+A claim for refund based on a net operating loss (NOL) carryback must be filed within three years of the extended due date of the return for the loss year or within 27 months from the date of the federal credit or refund.
 A refund based on a federal change must be filed within two years from the date the federal change was required to be reported.
 All other claims for refunds must be received within three years from the date the return was filed, or two years from the date the tax was paid, whichever is later.

-Form CT-9, Claim for Tentative Refund from Carryback of Net Operating Loss, should be used by all general business corporations requesting refunds from the carryback of a net operating loss (NOL).
+Form CT-9, Claim for Tentative Refund Based Upon Carryback of Net Operating Loss, or an amended return, may be used by all general business corporations requesting refunds from the carryback of a net operating loss (NOL).